microsoft/mysqlnd_azure/README.md

 * Install phpize for build using following command
   - Ubuntu: apt-get install php7.x-dev
   //use the version that corresponds to your PHP version, i.e. if you use PHP7.3, use php7.3-dev here
-  - Redhat: yum install php7x-php-devel, e.g. yum install php72-php-devel
+  - Redhat: yum install php7x-php-devel
-    - after install, you need to link phpize and php-config in order to make it work correctly:
+  //e.g. php72-php-devel. after install, you need to link phpize and php-config in order to make it work correctly:
     - ln -s /opt/remi/php72/root/bin/phpize /usr/bin/phpize
     - ln -s /opt/remi/php72/root/bin/php-config /usr/bin/php-config
 * Chose your folder to hold the source code, e.g. php-mysqlnd_extension, and cd to it